cgoliver/cgoliver.github.io/misc/quotes.md

 <div id="lenker-indiana">
 </div>
-And a war's been a long time coming.
+And a war's been a long time coming.<br>

-Yes a long long war's gonna come.
+Yes a long long war's gonna come.<br>

-We're standing at the end of a story.
+We're standing at the end of a story.<br>
 At the foot of a palindrome.

 -- Adrianne Lenker, *Indiana* <button onclick="Copy('lenker-indiana')">[copy link]</button>